muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "I don't... know..."

-"I summoned you so you are my responsibility now so you stay for as long as you like."
+"I summoned you which means you are my responsibility now.
+Thah means you stay here for as long as you like."

 Melody gave me a weak nod at my statement as I continued.